gowenrw/DFW_InfoSec_Badge_2018/docs/index.md

 Not to be outdone, I have also hacked the badge to add sound to it via a tiny speaker placed in the center of the star which plays "Deep in the heart of Texas" to an LED light show.

-The code for this is here:
+The code for this hack is here:
 [Add-Sound](https://github.com/gowenrw/DFW_InfoSec_Badge_2018/tree/master/hacks/add-sound)

 A small video of this hack in action is available here: